anewstead/sb-vitest/README.md

+# Updated version of storybook test template

+customized test setup so standard function test also run in browser environment
+see comment in vitest.workspace

+---

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.